 #4) Spiral Model

-The spiral model incorporates iterative development approach along with the systematic approach of the waterfall model.
-It is similar to the incremental model and emphasis on Risk Analysis.
+The spiral model incorporates an iterative development approach along with the systematic approach of the waterfall model.
+It is similar to the incremental model and emphasizes Risk Analysis.

 Spiral Model has four stages:

 - Engineering Phase

 - Evaluation Phase

 1) Planning Phase: In this phase, the requirements are gathered and reviewed to finalize the test case.